rdlauer/articles/nativescript/securing-app/whitepaper.md

 TLS and SSL (which is now technically deprecated) are cryptographic protocols which provide communication security over a network.
 Implementations of these protocols are used of course in web browsing, email clients, IM clients, and voice over IP (VoIP).
 TLS aims primarily to provide privacy and data integrity between two or more communicating apps.

-But just saying "I use TLS" isn't enough anymore.
+But just saying "use TLS" isn't enough anymore.
 Let's take a closer look at what else we may want to layer on to secure communication between devices.

 #### iOS Considerations